vanhoefm/modwifi/README.md

 #### Channel MitM and TKIP Broadcast Attack

+**Update:** if you want to prototype multi-channel MitM attacks, consider using the [Python implementation](https://github.com/vanhoefm/mc-mitm) instead.
+It is based on Python/Scapy and easier to modify, at the cost of being slower when processing a lot of data.

 This is an advanced attack and not for the fainthearted.
 It clones an existing Access Point on a different channel.
 This allows us to reliably manipulate encrypted traffic.
 We used this to break TKIP.
 See [our paper]() for details.
 An example on how we used it to verify that our awesome-sauce attacks work:

 ```bash